Skallad/Vessel/README.md

 ### Media

--   The images displayed on the site are all from Pinterest.
+-   The images displayed on the site are partly from me; image1.JPG, image2.JPG as well as image3.JPG and the remaining images downloaded from Pinterest.
--   The amphora with the text was created by me in Procreate to further emphasise my association of 'vessel' with the ancient Greek amphora.
--

 ### Acknowledgements